cgeyskens/phd/ppi/development-notes.md

 ## TODO
 - clean up the script:
     - batch retrieval REST calling, especially Uniprot and mygene.
-Use these APIs more effectively
+Use these APIs more effectively.
     - pipe the dataframe operations with the pipe()
-    - if/print statements during each step (request responses)
+    - if/print statements during each API request.
     - make it into a .py script that is callable from the CLI (arggparse)